PemmadiKarthik/Traffic-sign-Recognition-/README.md

 ## Contributions
 Contributions to this project are welcome!
 If you have any suggestions, feature requests, or bug reports, please feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for both non-commercial and commercial purposes.